esamattis/react-zorm/README.md

 ```

 `useValue()` works by subscribing to the input DOM events and syncing the value
 to a local state.
-But this does not yet fix the performance issue.
+But this does not fix the performance issue yet.
 You need to
 move the `useValue()` call to a subcomponent to avoid rendering the whole form
 on every input change.
 See the [Zorm type](#zorm-type) docs on how to do
 this.